Pui O Beach

 Pui O Beach is a gazetted beach running along almost the entire shoreline of Pui O in Lantau Island, Hong Kong, facing Pui O Wan and neighbouring Chi Ma Wan Peninsula.
 The beach has barbecue pits and is managed by the Leisure and Cultural Services Department of the Hong Kong Government.
 The beach is 260 metres long and is rated as good to fair by the Environmental Protection Department for its water quality in the past twenty years.
 The water flow of Pui O Beach comes from the sea and nearby rivers, so Pui O Beach is the junction of fresh water.

-History

-From 26 to 30 June 2008, the Leisure and Cultural Services Department had carried a shark prevention net maintenance project at the beach and it was once closed.